pryley/site-reviews/tests/pest/README.md

 runs both suites and then the merge; both clovers must come from the same code, or the merge invents phantom uncovered lines where the numbering skewed.
 The coverage GATE stays on the main suite alone.

+### The WooCommerce suite

+`tests/woocommerce/` runs the half of the WooCommerce integration the stubs cannot reach — the paths that read a WooCommerce RETURN VALUE: rating aggregation through a real `WC_Product`, the `wc/v3`, Store API and wc-analytics review routes through `rest_do_request()`, the product page's reviews tab, and `wc_customer_bought_product()` against real orders.
+It runs in its OWN wp-env instance (`tests/woocommerce/.wp-env.json`, port 8894) with WooCommerce installed from wordpress.org's `latest-stable` zip, so a new WooCommerce release is what the suite meets next; `make test:woocommerce` starts it and stores the setting that enables the integration (the hooks are bound when the plugin loads, from the stored setting — too late for a test to flip). `make coverage:woocommerce` writes `tests/coverage/woocommerce.xml`, the third input to `make coverage:merge`.

+Unlike multisite, it is the main suite in every other respect: the same `bootstrap.php` (required, not copied), the same mu-plugin, the same per-test transaction from `Support/isolation.php` — real WooCommerce writes, products and orders included, roll back with everything else.
+Two things differ, both in `tests/woocommerce/bootstrap.php`:

+- The mu-plugin drops the WooCommerce stub because the real plugin is active (it keys on the plugin's main file, since wp-env names the directory after the zip: `woocommerce.latest-stable`).
+- `GLSR_TEST_EXCLUDED_STUBS` names the stubs of the integrations whose own plugin is still a stub but which act on WooCommerce products (the loyalty and points plugins).
+With a real product in hand they proceed into their stub, which answers `null`, and die — half real and half nothing proves nothing about them, so they are not loaded here.
+The main suite still covers the half of each that it can.

+Two things the instance decides, and no test may lean on:

+- The Gatekeeper does not see WooCommerce there. wp-env names the plugin directory after the zip (`woocommerce.latest-stable`); the Gatekeeper keys on `woocommerce/woocommerce.php`, which does not exist, so it reports WooCommerce as not installed.
+CI installs it under `woocommerce/`, where the Gatekeeper does see it.
+The gatekeeper on the settings save is covered by the main suite's `ThirdParty/WooCommerceTest`.
+- HPOS is off in this instance (`woocommerce_custom_orders_table_enabled` is `no`; there are no `wc_orders` tables), so orders are on the posts table.
+  The factories go through `wc_create_order()` / `wc_get_order()` and do not care which.

+`Helpers.php` beside the tests holds the suite's own factories (a product, a completed order, the `$post`/`$product` globals a product page has); Pest loads it itself.

 ## Conventions